 Make sure to be fully prepared for the journey that you are about, to begin with, your partner.

-Read Christian books before marriage, know the Christian beliefs about marriage, take a marriage readiness test, and you can always rely on marriage readiness questionnaire to mentally prepare you for marriage.
+Read Christian books before marriage, know the Christian beliefs about marriage, take a marriage readiness test, and you can always rely on a marriage readiness questionnaire to mentally prepare you for marriage.

 Want to have a happier, healthier marriage?